Which part of Oahu should you stay on?

 Waikiki/Honolulu

-On Ala Moana Boulevard and inside Ala Moana Mall, you will find high-end shopping and dining.
+You will find high-end shopping and dining on Ala Moana Boulevard and inside Ala Moana Mall.
 The restaurants, bars, and nightlife cannot be beaten.

-Of course, there is Waikiki Beach and Diamond Head.
-There are also tons of museums, including my personal favorites, the Honolulu Museum of Art Bishop Museum, and Spaulding House.
+Of course, Waikiki Beach and Diamond Head are nearby.
+There are also many museums, including my personal favorites, the Honolulu Museum of Art, the Bishop Museum, and Iolani Palace.
 Waikiki is also home to the Honolulu Zoo and Honolulu Aquarium.

 Waikiki offers decent access to the other parts of the island, making it a great option for people who want to explore all that Oahu has to offer.
-Depending on traffic, it could take between 35 minutes and an hour to get to the Dole Plantation, and about 45 minutes to an hour to get to Haleiwa, the North Shore’s busiest town.
-From there, you can spend the day exploring all that the North Shore has to offer.
+Depending on traffic, it could take between 35 minutes and an hour to get to the Dole Plantation, and about an hour to get to Haleiwa, the North Shore’s busiest town.
+From there, you can spend the day exploring the quiet and scenic North Shore.

-Honolulu is a city, and local community events like farmers markets and Eat the Street, are also nearby.
+Honolulu is a city with local community events like farmers markets and Eat the Street, a food truck rally that happens once a month.

 Almost every visitor to Oahu wants to visit Pearl Harbor, which is about a half hour from Waikiki, depending on traffic.